wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 money.
 Use that time to leverage social media for higher sales, or develop deeper customer relationships.
 Use that time to develop a new product, or simply present it to your family.

-Smart Manager works with both WP e-Commerce 3.7 and 3.8.
+Smart Manager works with WooCommerce latest versions and both WP e-Commerce 3.7 and 3.8.

 Highlights: